POPULAR FORMAT TO RETURN FOR 2023!

 Among the highlights:

-• FOUR “MANDATORY” DAYS: Riding on Tuesday, Wednesday, Friday and Saturday is required as we move from one overnight town to the next.
-Two of those routes are approximately 50 miles and the other two routes will have shortcut options at approximately 35 miles.
+• FOUR “MANDATORY” DAYS: Riding on Monday, Wednesday, Friday and Saturday is required as we move from one overnight town to the next.
+Friday’s route is approximately 50 flat miles and the other three routes will have shortcut options at approximately 20-35 miles.

 • THREE OPTIONAL DAYS: Cyclists can choose to pedal more miles or take a break and explore the host towns.
-You won’t want to miss the two optional/loop days from Jefferson on Sunday and Monday.
-These will be two of the most scenic rides during the week!
+You won’t want to miss the two optional/loop days from Eaton Saturday and Sunday.
+Tuesday’s loop ride from Oxford will offer a century and Thursday’s loop ride from Hamilton will offer a metric century (100km/62 miles)

-• TERRAIN: Flat to rolling, with some climbs out of river valleys and a few small hills between Willoughby and Kent and on the optional century route.
+• TERRAIN: Mostly flat, with some climbs out of river valleys and a few small hills around Hamilton, Oxford and on the optional century route.
 A good workout, but nothing extreme.

 • MILEAGE FOR THE WEEK: Minimum about 160, maximum about 400.

-Sunday, June 18: Layover day in Jefferson (optional loop)
+Sunday, June 16: Layover day in Eaton (optional loop)

-Monday, June 19: Layover day in Jefferson (optional loop)
+Tuesday, June 18: Layover Day in Oxford (optional loop)

-Thursday, June 22: Layover day in Kent (optional loop)
+Thursday, June 20: Layover day in Hamilton (optional loop)

 Route details and mileages are approximate and subject to change.